Gilomen/web-signature/README.md

 ### JAVASCRIPT

-The JavaScript file contains the same information as the HTML and CSS file, but in JavaScript.
+The second Version of the web-signature is written in JavaScript, and contains the same information as the HTML and CSS file.
+The JavaScript code can be found in a <script> container in an HTML file.